-Often times, people need to down-size their belongings in order to comfortably live in certain boats for longer periods of time or even as a permanent change of living.
+Oftentimes, people need to down-size their belongings in order to comfortably live in certain boats for longer periods of time or even as a permanent change of living.

 Short-term adventures are a bit more manageable, especially for those wanting to try out living on a boat before making the full commitment to it.
-Moreover, some people choose to rather cruise from marina to marina around the world and only paying marina fees rather than trying to find a berth in which to stay permanently.
+Moreover, some people choose to rather cruise from marina to marina around the world and only pay marina fees rather than trying to find a berth in which to stay permanently.

 Can You Live On A Boat In A Marina?

 Marinas are popular areas all over the world where boats gather to dock for a certain fee.
-Typically, marinas aren’t necessarily a permanent set up for people.
+Typically, marinas aren’t necessarily a permanent set-up for people.

 However, it is possible to live on a boat in marinas.
-One of the notable ones in Australia is through the Royal Queensland Yacht Squadron.
+One of the notable ones in Australia is the Royal Queensland Yacht Squadron.

-While it true you have to be a member of the squadron to live on your boat within the marina (located in Manly QLD), their fees aren’t as steep as others.
+While it is true you have to be a member of the squadron to live on your boat within the marina (located in Manly QLD), their fees aren’t as steep as others.
 Moreover, they offer marina fees or even the purchase of berths themselves.